 The Texas gender discrimination lawyers at Rob Wiley, P.C. represent employees and groups of employees that have been discriminated against because of their gender.
-Our Dallas, Austin, and San Antonio Gender Lawyers fight employers who discriminate based on gender.
+Our Dallas gender discrimination lawyers fight employers who discriminate based on gender.
 Employers may be committing gender discrimination by:

 - Fostering the “old boy's club” mentality that promotes and rewards men over women;